-4. Reform of medical fee System
+3. Reform of medical fee System

 Under the current systems of fee-for-service payments, medical providers are paid, in principle, for whatever services and medicine they provide.
 Thus, there is an incentive for medical providers to over-examine and over-prescribe medicine, creating a tendency to higher medical costs.
 In addition, there has been a gradual shift from acute to chronic diseases.
 This has led to a debate on a reform of the fee schedule to fixed prospective payments so that doctors are paid a fixed amount depending on the type and severity of the disease, sometimes called DRG (Diagnosis Related Groups) method.
-This system has been experimentally introduced to about 10 hospitals.
+This system has been experimentally introduced earlier, and in the 2006 Reform, was expanded.